jatin69/srijan-2018/articles/chatbots.md

 ## Trends

 ### Provides 24*7 assistance and service
-In comparison to a delayed automated answers, chatbots provide a quick response.
+In comparison to the delayed automated answers, chatbots provide a quick response.
 They hold immense potential in different spheres of  marketing, sales, customer retention and engagement.

 ### Support for Chatbots by Facebook and Microsoft